Archaeological culture: Development

 The strongly racist character of Kossinna's work meant it had little direct influence outside of Germany at the time (the Nazi Party enthusiastically embraced his theories), or at all after World War II.
 However, the more general "culture history" approach to archaeology that he began did replace social evolutionism as the dominant paradigm for much of the 20th century.
 Kossinna's basic concept of the archaeological culture, stripped of its racial aspects, was adopted by Vere Gordon Childe and Franz Boas, at the time the most influential archaeologists in Britain and America respectively.
-Childe, in particular, was responsible for formulating the definition of archaeological culture that is still largely applies today.
+Childe, in particular, was responsible for formulating the definition of archaeological culture that still largely applies today.
 He defined archaeological culture as artifacts and remains that consistently occur together.
 This introduced a "new and discrete usage of the term which was significantly different from current anthropological usage."
-His definition in particular was purely a classifying device to order the archaeological data.
+His definition, in particular, was purely a classifying device to order the archaeological data.

 Though he was sceptical about identifying particular ethnicities in the archaeological record and inclined much more to diffusionism than migrationism to explain culture change, Childe and later culture-historical archaeologists, like Kossinna, still equated separate archaeological cultures with separate "peoples".
 Later archaeologists have questioned the straightforward relationship between material culture and human societies.
 The definition of archaeological cultures and their relationship to past people has become less clear; in some cases, what was believed to be a monolithic culture is shown by further study to be discrete societies.
 For example, the Windmill Hill culture now serves as a general label for several different groups that occupied southern Great Britain during the Neolithic.
 Conversely, some archaeologists have argued that some supposedly distinctive cultures are manifestations of a wider culture, but they show local differences based on environmental factors such as those related to Clactonian man.
 Conversely, archaeologists may make a distinction between material cultures that actually belonged to a single cultural group.
 It has been highlighted, for example, that village-dwelling and nomadic Bedouin Arabs have radically different material cultures even if in other respects, they are similar.
 In the past, such synchronous findings were often interpreted as representing intrusion by other groups.

 Criticism

 The concept of archaeological cultures is itself a divisive subject within the archaeological field.
-When first developed, archaeologic culture was viewed as a reflection of actual human culture.
+When first developed, archaeological culture was viewed as a reflection of actual human culture.